Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Limitations

 Fourth, there is a big gap between language models and speech models.
 In speech models, even for the same backchannels/fillers, e.g., `uh' in English, different representations can be expected based on the differences in voice quality, pitch, and emotional state during speech.
 How vocal signals of backchannels/fillers are represented in speech models is a future study we will consider.

-Finally, although we have performed qualitative analysis on our generated dialogues from linguistic perspective to check the use of backchannels and fillers, we currently do not have a large user study, involving human evaluation to further support our claim.
+Finally, we chose to conduct qualitative analysis on our generated dialogues from linguistic perspective to check the use of backchannels and fillers (details reported in Appendix~\ref{app:qa}), which we believe adheres to the generally suggested practice when it comes to NLG evaluation: qualitative text analysis is recommended when the goal is to improve the system \cite{VANDERLEE2021101151}.
+However, we currently do not have a large-scale user study, involving comprehensive human evaluation to further support our claim.
 We plan recruit native speakers of English and Japanese to evaluate the use of backchannels/fillers in the generated dialogues.